 Financial support available from UCA

 To help you with the cost of living during your studies, UCA has a range of scholarships and bursaries.
 Unlike Government loans, these are not something you will have to repay at a later date.

-Household income (as assessed by SFE)
+Household income (as assessed by SLC)

-Value of Bursary
+Value of bursary

 £25,000 or less

 You will receive a UCA Bursary for each year of your undergraduate studies at UCA, provided you continue to fulfil the eligibility criteria laid out below.